 Are you a matcha fan?
 It seems like most people are in the LOVE camp or the HATE camp.
 I’m on the love side – I adore sipping on a creamy matcha latte made with dairy-free milk, especially since I’m not a coffee drinker.

 However, I know not everyone is a fan of matcha’s more earthy flavor.
-It can be a little too grassy for some people, especially without any sweetener or any other flavors to cut through that earthiness.
+It can be a little too grassy for some people, especially without any sweetener to cut through that earthiness.

 In fact, I’m normally not the biggest fan of matcha desserts because of that, despite how much I love drinking it.
-Recently though, I was at Holy Matcha, which is the cutest matcha bar in North Park pretty close to where I live, and they had an iced strawberry matcha drink on the menu.
+Recently though, I was at Holy Matcha, which is the cutest matcha bar in North Park pretty close to where I live.
+They had an iced strawberry matcha drink on the menu.
 It was essentially an iced matcha latte with some fresh strawberry puree on the bottom.

 It was amazing, and the fruity tartness of the strawberry paired so wonderfully with the earthy matcha flavor.
 I was with a matcha-hater at the time, and even he loved the drink.
 I immediately got to thinking of pairing matcha with something fruity in one of my own desserts and these were born…

 Let’s chat about these beautiful matcha bars!
 Because they are beauties, aren’t they?
 I love the gorgeous color contrast of the green matcha and bright pink raspberries.
 It’s so striking.
 OK – Let’s start at the bottom, with the crust.
 We make it in a food processor or blender by combining walnuts, almond flour, dates, a little bit of coconut oil, and salt.
 We pulse it together into a dough and then pressed into the pan.

 Then comes that gorgeous filling!
 Despite looking like you need to make two batters, you actually just need to make one, which is then split and flavored individually.